saikalyankanika/react-sample-ksk/README.md

 ```

 ### Permissions
-This project uses the priciple of least privilege.
+This project uses the principle of least privilege.
 It can be a time consuming task to figure out the exact privileges needed for your terraform code to run.
-I came across this cool tool [iamlive](https://github.com/iann0036/iamlive) created by [Ian McKay](https://github.com/iann0036) that massively helps to figure out the secuity permissions needed.
+I came across this cool tool [iamlive](https://github.com/iann0036/iamlive) created by [Ian McKay](https://github.com/iann0036) that massively helps to figure out the security permissions needed.

 I Followed this [article](https://meirg.co.il/2021/04/23/determining-aws-iam-policies-according-to-terraform-and-aws-cli/) by [Meir Gabay](https://meirg.co.il/about/) to run iamlive in a docker container to extract the permissions.
-The tool identified about 80% of the permisisons and the rest I had to figure out by running terraform plan/apply and seeing where it failed, but still, a pretty cool and awesome tool!
+The tool identified about 80% of the permissions and the rest I had to figure out by running terraform plan/apply and seeing where it failed, but still, a pretty cool and awesome tool!

 If you went through the setup steps above, a  policy with these permissions should already have been created in your AWS account with the name "SampleAppTerraformAccess" and attached to the
 github-oidc-provider-aws role.